 Finding accommodation in Channel Islands

-Because accommodation and space are limited on the islands, demand for housing is incredibly high, and this makes it even harder for expats to find a place to live in the Channel Islands.
+Because accommodation and space on the islands are limited, demand for housing is incredibly high, making it even harder for expats to find a place to live in the Channel Islands.

-Laws governing foreigners’ rights to rent or buy property also differ from one island to the next.
-For this reason, expats are advised to contact an estate agent, immigration specialist or property lawyer based in the Channel Islands to ensure they find a suitable home with minimal hassle.
+Laws governing foreigners’ rights to rent or buy property also differ between islands.
+Therefore, we recommend expats enlist the services of an estate agent, immigration specialist or property lawyer based in the Channel Islands to ensure they find a suitable home with minimal hassle.

 ►See Working in Channel Islands for information about the job climate